visserle/AnkiTextLayer/README.md

 ## Features

 - Fully round-trip, bidirectional sync that handles note identities, moves, deletions, drifts, and conflicts.
-- Thoroughly tested bidirectional conversion between Markdown and Anki-compatible HTML
+- Thoroughly tested, bidirectional conversion between Markdown and Anki-compatible HTML
 - Markdown support with nearly all features (including syntax-highlighted code blocks, supported on desktop and mobile)
 - Support for Base (Q&A) and Cloze notes using DeckOps templates
 - Built-in Git integration with autocommit for tracking all changes